AVSimulation/SCANeR-Quick-Starts/Sample/SCENARIO_IMPORTER.md

 ### Go further

 * Learn about the input format: `7.1.3.2.4.5.4.
 DATA FORMAT`.
-* The imported vehicles are driven by Virtual Driver: `6.7.2.1.3.3.
-Virtual driver (automatic)`
 * Use ScenarioImporter in command line: `7.1.3.2.4.5.2.1.
 Command line`.
+* The imported vehicles are driven by Virtual Driver: `6.7.2.1.3.3.
+Virtual driver (automatic)`.
+* Get the road layout from anywhere on the globe: `4.10.2.2.1.3.
+Importing OpenStreetMap`.
+* Import elevation data: `4.10.2.2.3.
+Road Surface Import`.